-MP Johnny Mercer's salary funded by failed bond scheme marketing agent
+MP Johnny Mercer's £85k salary linked to failed bond scheme agent

 A company that marketed a failed bond scheme that lost savers £236m has been funding an MP's private salary.